 China is Australia's largest trading partner.
 Trade and investment with China is central to Australia's future prosperity.
-In 2016, China bought $93.5 billion of Australian exports, more than a quarter of Australia's total exports to the world; China is our top overseas market for agriculture, resources and services.
-Chinese investment in Australia has been growing strongly in recent years, reaching $87.2 billion by the end of 2016.
+In 2017, China bought $116 billion of Australian exports, more than a quarter of Australia's total exports to the world; China is our top overseas market for agriculture, resources and services.
+Chinese investment in Australia reached $65 billion by the end of 2017.

 The China-Australia Free Trade Agreement (ChAFTA), which entered into force on 20 December 2015, has built on Australia's large and successful commercial relationship with China, by securing markets and providing Australians with even better access to China across a range of our key business interests, including goods, services and investment.